 Restricted stock units.
 An award of restricted stock units, or RSUs, provides the participant the right to receive a payment based on the value of a share of common stock.
 RSUs may be subject to vesting requirements, restrictions and conditions to payment.
 RSUs may vest based solely on the continued service of the participant for a specified time period.
 In addition, RSUs may be denominated as performance stock units, or PSUs and may vest in whole or in part based on the attainment of specified performance goals established by the committee or the Board.
 RSU and PSU awards will become payable to a participant at the time or times determined by the committee or the Board and set forth in the applicable award agreement, which may be upon or following the vesting of the award.
 RSU and PSU awards are payable in cash or in shares of common stock or in a combination of both.
 A holder of an RSU will not have any of the rights of a shareholder of us until such time as the shares subject to the RSU are delivered to the holder pursuant to the terms of the applicable award agreement.
 RSUs and PSUs may or may not be granted together with a dividend equivalent right with respect to the shares of common stock subject to the award.
-Dividend equivalent rights will be paid at such time as determined by the committee or the Board in its discretion (including, without limitation, at the times paid to shareholders generally or at the times of vesting or payment of the RSU or PSU).
-Dividend equivalent rights may be subject to forfeiture under the same conditions as apply to the underlying RSUs or PSUs.
+Dividend equivalent rights will be paid at such time as determined by the committee or the Board in its discretion (including, without limitation, at the times paid to shareholders generally or at the times of vesting or payment of the RSU or PSUs.
 All RSUs and PSUs are generally nontransferable.